-Measuring The JUSTIN 808 measures and responds to true-r.m.s. levels of the off-air FM and HD1 broadcasts, and incorporates relevant provisions of the recommended ITU BS.1770-3 loudness measurement specification.
+- Measuring Loudness The JUSTIN 808 measures and responds to true-r.m.s. levels of the off-air FM and HD1 broadcasts, and incorporates relevant provisions of the recommended ITU BS.1770-3 loudness measurement specification. - Enabling AGC The JUSTIN 808 level-matching utility, called AGC: (Automatic Gain Control) is On as a factory default.

-It is important to note, however, that many broadcasters employ separate, and often quite different, audio processing methods for their FM and HD1 simulcasts.
-Thus the two programs can sound a bit different to a listener in an ideal listening environment.
-Nonetheless, maintaining a long-term loudness match does help lessen the audibility of the inevitable fades between reception modes, a necessary part the HD Radio 'hybrid mode' operation.
-Enabling AGC The JUSTIN 808 level-matching utility, called AGC, or Automatic Gain Control, is On as a factory default.
 The switch to turn it On and Off is under Setup / AES Audio Adjustments.
-Again, this levelequalizing option is available only when the JUSTIN 808 is installed in the HD1 Airchain mode.
+Again, this levelnormalizing option is available only when the JUSTIN 808 is installed in the HD1 audio airchain path.

-AGC Rate The factory-default setting for the AGC Rate (dB/min) is 0.5 (0.5dB-per-minute correction), a good all-around figure.
+- AGC Rate The factory-default setting for the AGC Rate (dB/min) is 0.5 (0.5dB-per-minute correction), a good all-around figure.
 But this can be set anywhere between 0.1 and 1.
-Particularly when FM and HD1 are processed differently, a slower setting here will lessen any tendency for the JUSTIN 808 to 'hunt' for that 'perfect' level match, which would be impossible in practice.
+Particularly when FM and HD1 are processed differently, a slower setting here will lessen any tendency for the JUSTIN 808 to 'hunt' for that 'perfect' level match, which would be impossible in practice. - AGC Offset Many broadcasters employ separate, and often quite different, audio processing paths for the FM and HD1 programs.
+Irrespective of loudness measurement algorithms, the two "identical" programs can sound not only a bit different in spectral timbre, but perceived loudness may differ materially.
+The JUS-